ordinary-joe/gonzo-pics/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work
+subtitle: A brief outline about me and my work
 img_path: /images/img_4146.jpg
 menus:
   main: